 (metōdˌ SHampəˈnwäz) Method Champenoise is the term used to describe the traditional method of making champagne or sparkling wine.
 It involves a second fermentation that takes place in-bottle, riddling to assist with removal of the lees, and then freezing of the lees for rapid removal before final fitting of a Champagne cork and halter.
 The process of removing lees is called disgorging.
 While being labor intensive and expensive, this process produces the highest quality sparkling wine.

 The 2018 Onesta Blanc de Blanc has popping aromas of pear, green apple, and hints of citrus.
 On the palate the flavors explode with peach, honeysuckle and lemon.
 The bold floral notes are balanced with savory toasted brioche.
 The wine has a creamy texture and long dry finish.

 Rosé of Cinsault

-Onesta Grenache Blanc is bursting with aromas of white flowers, Meyer lemon, and juicy white peach.
-A bright and refreshing white wine, with complex layers of sea mist and minerality.
+Meyer lemon, and a hint of white peach aroma jump out of the glass.
+A bright and refreshing white wine, with complex layers of sea mist and minerality, will quench any thirst on a hot summer day.
 Inspiration for this wine style developed while drinking the white wines from the Amalfi Coast of Italy, where the mountains meet the sea.
 Like the wines of the Amalfi region, the Onesta Grenache Blanc pairs perfectly with grilled fresh seafood drizzled with green herbs and lemon.